‘The Goldbergs’ & ‘Schooled’ Renewed On ABC

 @goldnerds a giant hug.
 Writing about my family has been wonderful, but writing about my teachers has been a true honor.
 I thank you all for continuing to stick with our hour block of 80s and 90s insanity.
 Oh sweet Ballssssss!”

-Last season on The Goldbergs, the writers brought episodes dedicated to eighties movies Sixteen Candles and Nightmare on Elm Street to the small screen, and true to form, next season, Goldberg and his famed writer’s room will bring another ode to the movies back to the show, says The Inquisitr.
+Last season on The Goldbergs, the writers brought episodes dedicated to ’80s movies Sixteen Candles and Nightmare on Elm Street to the small screen, and true to form, next season, Goldberg and his famed writer’s room will bring another ode to the movies back to the show, says The Inquisitr.

-The Goldbergs has attracted some top-flight guest stars over the years, with Robert Englund (the original Freddy Krueger) making an appearance on the Halloween episode for season six.
+The Goldbergs has attracted some top-flight guest stars over the years, with Robert Englund (the original Freddy Krueger) making an appearance on the Halloween episode for Season 6.
 Englund doesn’t put on his Freddy gear for just anyone, but he admitted on Twitter that Wendi McLendon-Covey, who plays Beverly Goldberg had him scared.

 “THE GOLDBERGS’ Wendi McLendon-Covey gave me GOOSEBUMPS too (ha!) when Yours Truly guest starred on the Halloween episode.”